 The Ethereum project was created by Vitalik Buterin.
 It is primarily an open-source and public blockchain network.
-Vitalik Buterin Realized the potential of Blockchain through Bitcoin, and developed a Blockchain network that was much more than just simple Cryptocurrency.
-On Ethereum you can develop Distributed Apps (Also called ‘dApps’) through the use of Smart Contract functionality.
+Vitalik Buterin realized the potential of blockchain through Bitcoin, and developed a blockchain network that was much more than just simple cryptocurrency.
+On Ethereum, you can develop distributed Apps (Also called ‘dApps’) through the use of smart contracts functionality.

-Hyperledger on the other hand solely focuses on leveraging blockchain and DLT for Business.
+Hyperledger solely focuses on leveraging blockchain and DLT for business.
 It follows a modular approach and provides flexibility in implementation.
 Hyperledger should be the desired platform for B2B businesses.

-Hyperledger, on the other hand, is designed to be a Private & Permissioned network.
+Hyperledger is designed to be a private & permissioned network.
 To access any specific resource on this blockchain network, you first need to have the permission to access it.
 Also, no one outside the network can access any data on this blockchain.

-In Hyperledger, however, only a predefined number of systems are included in the blockchain network and access is quite restricted.
+In Hyperledger, only a predefined number of systems are included in the blockchain network and access is quite restricted.
 If a new peer wants to join the network, then they’ll have to get permission.
-This inclusive mode of participation makes the process of Consensus much simpler as compared to a Public Blockchain network.
+This inclusive mode of participation makes the process of consensus much simpler as compared to a public Blockchain network.

 Contracts Programming Language

-Professionals who want to use blockchain have to chose a platform to build on.
-But there’s a challenge here: Hyperledger vs Ethereum.
-We have provided you with an overview of these two hottest blockchain platforms around.
-Both have their own unique characteristics and feasibilities.
-If you are still confused on which platform you should chose then please reach out to us and we will help you figure out which platform is more suited to your needs and requirements.
+We have provided you with an overview of these two hottest blockchain platforms around, both have their own unique characteristics and feasibility.
+If you are still confused on which platform you should chose then please contact our Blockchain development company and we will help you figure out which platform is more suited to your needs and requirements.